 On January 24, 2011, the Company issued various non-brokered unsecured convertible debentures ["Debentures"] in the principal amount of USD \$280,000.
-The Debentures mature on January 24, 2012.
+The Debentures matured on January 24, 2012.
 The interest rate on the Debentures is 15% per annum.
-Upon the request of the Holders, the Debentures plus any accrued interest may be converted in whole, but not in part, into shares of Common Stock of the Company at a price of \$0.11 per Common Share.
-The Debenture may be prepaid in whole or in part at any time by the Company.
+Upon the request of the Holders, the Debentures but not the accrued interest may be converted in whole, but not in part, into shares of Common Stock of the Company at a price of \$0.11 per common share.
+The Debenture may be repaid in whole or in part at any time by the Company.

 For accounting purposes, the Debentures contain both a debt component and an equity component.
 At issuance, the Company estimated the fair value of the conversion option by deducting the present value of the future cash outflows of the Debentures from the face value of the principal of the Debentures.
 The fair value of the debt component was determined by discounting the stream of future payments of interest and principal at the estimated prevailing market rate of 21% for a comparable debt instrument that excluded any conversion privileges.
 The debt component accretes over the life of the unsecured convertible debenture through periodic charges to expense using the effective interest method.
-The Company allocated the proceeds using the residual approach as follows: